Ase Narratives Welcomes You

 The term "ase" (pronounced ah-shay) is a West African philosophical concept widely used in the African diaspora.
 Originating with the Yoruba people of Nigeria, in English ase means the "power to create change."

-At Ase Narratives we believe that:
+At Ase Narratives, we believe that:

 All things are intersectional

-Empathy is key to positive change
+Empathy is key to lasting, positive change

-Racial justice work is a journey, not a destination
+Equity & justice work is a journey, not a destination

 Founder & President

 Stephanie Seales is an award-winning equity & justice advocate and the founder and principal of Ase Narratives.
 An experienced community activist and educator, Stephanie often heard friends lament the lack of depth in the “diversity trainings” required at their workplaces.
 She heard that people wanted to see their organizations/companies/communities to be more equitable & just spaces, but were frustrated that the diversity trainings they were offered weren’t meeting their needs.
 These trainings also didn't allow space for emotional response.
 Having been disappointed by such trainings herself, Stephanie realized that workshops alone don't create lasting, postive change.
 She then reflected on her own experience as a grassroots community activist and educator and asked herself what made her equity & justice-centered events successful.
 A common thread emereged: connecting with people on an emotional level through stories.
 Stephanie took this knowledge and her passion for stories, equity, and justice and grew them into Ase Narratives.